jrd261/exp-docs/_pages/developers/guides/player-apps.md

 formed between the two apps, regardless of whether or not that relationship is mirrored in the DOM.
 If the parent is aborted, the children are aborted as well.

+# Configuration

+Apps can include a `manifest.json` alongside their `index.html` to specify configuration options that app needs to run, along with default values for those options.
+These options are shown in the user interface.
+See the Player App Manifest reference materials for more information (COMING SOON).